danielabar/python-pluralsight/README.md

 Inheritance creates very tight coupling between classes.
 Thanks to duck typing, it is not needed as often in Python.

 ## Files and Resource Management

+`open()` to open a file, most common arguments are:

+* `file` path to file (required)
+* `mode` read/write/append, binary/text (optional but recommend specifying for clarity)
+* `encoding` text encoding

+At file system level, files contain series of bytes.
+Python distinguishes between files open in binary and text modes.

+**Binary File Access**

+Files opened in binary mode return and manipulate their contents as `bytes` objects without any decoding, reflect raw data in the file.

+Left at 1:22 file intro